nhalstead/exitplan/README.md

 [Stackoverflow: Testing graceful shutdown on an HTTP server during a Kubernetes rollout](https://stackoverflow.com/a/58752566/5779200)

-[Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications](https://github.com/godaddy/terminus) by GoDaddy Dev Team
+[terminus *Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications*](https://github.com/godaddy/terminus) by GoDaddy Dev Team